tjp206/week_05_weekend_homework/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

   total                         # should be 'total = 0'
   for card in cards:
     total += card.value
-    return "You have a total of" + total # indentation error
+    return "You have a total of" + total # indentation error - should be in line with 'for'

 ```